Stanislav Petrov: The Man Who Saved Us From World War 3

 “We believe that the heroic deed of Stanislav Petrov will go down in history as one of the most significant events of the past few decades that contributed to the preservation of peace.
 Our prize is given for averting a conflict, not for its settlement, and Mr. Petrov averted a third world war – hence he is worthy of this award.”

 I'd never heard of Stanislav Petrov until I came across a reference to him on a Russian web site.
 At the time of the crisis, in 1983, he was supposed to be my enemy.
-Thanks to the mainstream media (left, right or center), I know who Snooki is and I am aware of Lindsay Lohan's latest turmoil, but surely they could squeeze in something about a retired Russian Lieutenant Colonel who may have saved the world?
+Thanks to the mainstream media (left, right or center), I’m aware of Snooki’s dramas, Lindsay Lohan’s turmoils, the Kardashian clan’s triumphs and tragedies.
+There just isn’t room to squeeze in something about a retired Russian Lieutenant Colonel who saved the world.